-During the course of Senior Design I, Limbitless Solutions has also sponsored another team to design the arm to have multiple muscle sensor inputs and individual finger movement.
+During the course of Senior Design I, Limbitless Solutions had also sponsored another team to design the arm to have multiple muscle sensor inputs and individual finger movement.
 This design requires multiple EMG sensors and individual servos.
-In preparation of the possibility of integrating the multiple finger movement, the group will select a microcontroller that features additional pins to provide support in the future.
+In preparation of the possibility of integrating the multiple finger movement, the group selected a microcontroller that features additional pins to provide support in the future.

-This design for this project will allow for the possibility of integrating the design of the other group, during the course of Senior Design II or in the near future.
-This will be realized by choosing an MCU that features additional General Purpose Input and Output (GPIO) pins for expandability of the design.
+This design for this project allows for the possibility of integrating the design of the other group in the near future.
+This ability was realized by choosing an MCU that features additional General Purpose Input and Output (GPIO) pins for expandability of the design.
 The ultimate goal is to provide Limbitless Solutions with the tools to enrich the lives of those who need the arm.

 Further research and usage of other applications could make the arm smarter and add additional functionality.
-The aim of this project at its current point is to design a low cost, robust, and power efficient design while meeting the specifications and requirements set by Limbitless Solutions.
+The aim of this project was to design a low cost, robust, and power efficient design while meeting the specifications and requirements set by Limbitless Solutions.
 The technology for this design will always have possibilities for improvement in the future.
-By providing Limbitless Solutions with this design the group will be providing the The Ultimate Bionic Arm and the ability to easily redesign it when improvements can be made.
+By providing Limbitless Solutions with this design the group will be providing The Ultimate Bionic Arm and the ability to easily redesign it when improvements can be made.